TalaoDAO/sandbox-doc/docs/source/code_beacon.rst

         app.run( host = IP, port=4000, debug =True)

-Lets explain , the first function display the dApp code.
-The second tests the request agauinst the client_secret and gets the data transfered by the user !
+Let's explain , the first function display the dApp code.
+The second tests the request against the client_secret and gets the data transfered by the user !

+2 events are sent to the webhook :

+* 'ISSUANCE'
+* 'SIGNED_CREDENTIAL'

+The first one sends user data, the second one sends a copy of the credential which is issued.

 Check the age of your users (+13, +18)